-Located amongst the verdant hills that surround the picturesque Samford Valley, less than 40 kilometres from Brisbane’s CBD, rests a wonderful little treasure of a place called Lyell Deer Sanctuary.
+Located amongst the rolling green hills that surround the picturesque Samford Valley, less than 40 kilometres from Brisbane’s CBD, rests a wonderful little treasure of a place called Lyell Deer Sanctuary.
 For over thirty years, Lyell Deer Sanctuary has been a peaceful refuge for rescued deer, dedicated to deer welfare and appreciation.

 What to expect at Lyell Deer Sanctuary

 Lyell Deer Sanctuary is a beautiful hideaway set amongst stunning countryside at the foot of the eastern slopes of the D’Aguilar Range, just north of Samford Village.
-The sanctuary is a small, family-run establishment, so come with expectations of a couple of paddocks of beautiful deer haven on a residential acreage property, not an all-bells-and-whistles large-scale commercial zoo.
+The sanctuary is a small, family-run establishment, so come with expectations of a couple of paddocks of beautiful deer and other animal haven on a residential acreage property, not an all-bells-and-whistles large-scale commercial zoo.

 The sanctuary is a wonderful spot to visit and enjoy hand-feeding, petting and chilling out with the resident herd of deer.
 You can expect a lovely warm welcome from the family owners, as well as a wealth of insider knowledge about the fascinating animals that call the sanctuary home.